Benson-Genomics-Lab/TRF/README.md

 Major:

 * TRF now has an exit status of 0 on success, and non-zero otherwise.
-Previously, TRF would have a non-zero exit statys which was to interpreted by the user as the number of TRs processed.
+Previously, TRF would have a non-zero exit status which was to be interpreted by the user as the number of TRs processed.
 However, this is impractical since the maximum value an exit status might take is 255.
 Also, the UNIX convention is to exit with a status of 0 on success.
 Non-